 HTML5 provides a standard for playing audio files.

-Until now, there has not been a standard for playing audio files on a web page.
+Before HTML5, there was no standard for playing audio files on a web page.

-HTML5 defines a new element which specifies a standard way to embed an audio file on a web page: the <audio> element.
+The HTML5 <audio> element specifies a standard way to embed audio in a web page.

-To play an audio file in HTML5, this is all you need:
+To play an audio file in HTML, use the <audio> element:

-The control attribute adds audio controls, like play, pause, and volume.
+The controls attribute adds audio controls, like play, pause, and volume.

 Currently, there are 3 supported file formats for the <audio> element: MP3, Wav, and Ogg: